Get

 3. Switch Your Cat’s Food

 Dietary problems may also cause pica.
 In these cases, you’ll need to switch your cat’s food to one that better meets its nutritional needs.
-We recommend talking to your vet, especially if your cat has an underlying condition that may affect their nutritional needs.
+We recommend talking to a vet, especially if your cat has an underlying condition that may affect their nutritional needs.
 Sometimes, lower-quality foods don’t have the nutrition that your feline needs.
 You should choose high-quality food whenever possible.

 4. Ensure Your Cat Always Has Access to Fresh Water